jasonsbeer/AmigaPCI/README.md

 [Hardware Information](hardware_info.md)
 [Programming the FPGAs](program_fpga.md)

+# PCI Local Bus
+The PCI bus is based on the [PCI Local Bus Revision 2.3 specifications](/DataSheets/PCI/pci_23.pdf).
+The PCI Bridge implements a bidirectional asynchronous FIFO to facilitate data movements between the buses.
+Each slot is compatable with Universal and 5V PCI devices.
+All efforts are made to align implemented PCI features completely with the PCI Local Bus Revision 2.3.
+There are no undocumented PCI commands.
+Each slot is capable of supporting AUTOCONFIG for Amiga specific devices.
+Software configuration (Prometheus mode) is also available for non-Amiga specific hardware.
+The AmigaPCI supports true DMA, with each PCI device having total access to all PCI and Amiga address spaces.

+# CPU Local Bus
+The AmigaPCI main board has no CPU or fast ram.
+Instead, the CPU Local Bus connector supports CPUs and AUTOCONFIG devices.
+The CPU Local Bus is a DIN 41612 connector with 120 pins in 3 rows by 40 columns.
+The CPU local bus is discussed in the [AmigaPCI Technical Reference](/TechnicalManual.md).
+This approach allows AUTOCONFIG devices be optimized for the clock speed and capabilities of the CPU device implemented.

 # Amiga Custom Chips
 The AmigaPCI must be populated with the Amiga OCS/ECS chips shown in Table 1.
-Reproductions in FPGA/CPLD may be used as well as the original equipment from Commodore.
 The Amiga chipset is required to enable critical functions of the Amiga computer.

 Table 1.
 Amiga chipset.
 Name|Chip ID|Commodore Part Number(s)|Quantity